 Teen Kitchen Project’s (TKP) mission is to build healthy communities through food.
-TKP’s purpose is to address food and nutrition insecurity in Santa Cruz County by providing critically and chronically ill people with home-delivered, medically-tailored free or low-cost meals.
+Our purpose is to provide critically and chronically ill people in Santa Cruz County with home-delivered, medically tailored meals.

 These meals have helped me immensely during this challenging time of treatment.
 It was one less stress for me, especially needing to go to the hospital every day.
 I know these meals contributed to my overall well-being.